GitSparTV/GitSparTV/cpp-portfolio.md

 ## RemPos
 ### *https://github.com/GitSparTV/gmsv_rempos*

-Garry's Mod C++ module written with evhttp (libevent) for Sensor Logger app for iOS (app got deleted).
+Garry's Mod C++ module written with websocketpp for iOS app Senzor app (by Stanislav Révay).

-iOS app reads device accelerometer, gyroscope and magnetic field data and sends it to the server open by evhttp.
+iOS app reads device accelerometer, gyroscope and GPS and pressure data and sends it to the websocket server open by module.

-evhttp saves the latest information about each parameter and informs Lua new data is available using multithreading.
+Server stores latest data packet and exposes getters to Lua guarded by mutex.

 ## LuaWheel
 ### *https://github.com/GitSparTV/LuaWheel*